-Threaded holes on the bottom and one side surface may be used for mounting, or the supply may be rear mounted using the same holes that attach the rear cover plate.
-An accessory Mounting Kit (model GB8) is available to enable mounting the power supply when the opposite side of the mounting surface is inaccessible.
+Threaded holes on the bottom and one side surface may be used for mounting (except, no side mounting on TH11 case size), or the supply may be rear mounted using the same holes that attach the rear cover plate.
+An accessory Mounting Kit (model GB8 for Gold Box power supplies or model NP6 for Narrow Profile power supplies) is available to enable mounting the power supply when the opposite side of the mounting surface is inaccessible.

 Even a relatively small amount of air flowing around and through a power supply will significantly reduce the rise in its temperature resulting from operation, and therefore the temperature of the critical components within it, improving both reliability and stability.
 Avoid blocking air flow through vented surfaces.
 If the perforated bottom of a supply is mounted to a solid surface, use spacers at least 3/16" thick between it and the surface to which it is fastened, to permit convection air flow, or punch ventilation holes in the mounting surface.
 Allow free air to circulate around heat sinks.
 Space at least one inch away from surrounding objects.